cdfoundation/sig-events/vocabulary-draft/introduction.md

 __Note:__ This is a work-in-progress draft version and is being worked on by members of the Events SIG.
 You are very welcome to join the work and the discussions!

 This document intends to describe a set of events related to different phases of a Continuous Delivery process.
-These events are categorized by meaning and the phase where they are intenteded to be used.
+These events are categorized by meaning, and the phase where they are intended to be used.
 These events are agnostic from any specific tool and are designed to fit a wide range of scenarios.

 The phases covered by this proposal are: